MileHacker Logo

 • Historic Hotels in Old Town Eureka:

-These properties provide a glimpse into the region's past and unique character.
+These accommodations provide a glimpse into the region's past and unique character.

-Look for independent inns that reflect the local culture and artistic community, specifically in Trinidad and Arcata.
+Look for independent inns that reflect the customs and traditions of the place and artistic community, specifically in Trinidad and Arcata.

 • Coastal Lodges: